-July 2008 and a hot summer day found me on my way to Adams County to photograph their four covered bridges still existing.
+July 2008 and a hot summer day found me on my way to Adams county to photograph their four covered bridges still existing.
 The first bridge proved to be a nightmare to find, I never spent so much time going up and down the rural route roads, but being 2 hours from my home base I was determined to find it no matter what.
 The directions you get from other sites that have been there don't always prove to be reliable, as in this case more time was spent talking to the locals.
-I finally brought out my old reliable topographic map which proved in the past to come to the rescue, and surely enough we found the bridge, ( this is exactly why I stress using a GPS).
+I finally brought out my old reliable topographic map which proved in the past to come to the rescue, and surely enough we got the bridge.
 When I first saw the setting and landscape I was really taken for it was so beautiful.
-I usually crop out any landscape that takes away from the bridges, but this proved to be quite the opposite, and I think you will agree when you view Anderson Farm Covered Bridge
+I usually crop out any landscape that takes away from the bridges, but this proved to be quite the opposite, and I think you will agree when you view Anderson Farm Covered Bridge.

 (GPS N39 47.84 W77 16.57 )